 2. It increases Organic Traffic and Reach

 Organic reach is dwindling.
 And marketers need to create customized, moderated content on all social media channels to improve organic reach.
-This is where UGC comes to the rescue.
+This is where user-generated content comes to the rescue.

 Gone are the days when the quality of the product was the sole determinant of a brand’s success.
 Ever since social media started shaping the future of digital marketing, UGC has become critical to every business’ success.

 UGC increases your site’s organic traffic, loading search engines with fresh and engaging content that lands straight on your site.
-Even top social media platforms like Facebook are continuously changing their algorithms giving more importance to UGC than branded content.
+Even top social media platforms like Facebook are continuously changing their algorithms giving more importance to user-generated content than branded content.

 3. It is Affordable and Profitable

 User reviews, (the positive ones), increase conversion rates and businesses benefit from them.
-Since consumers trust online reviews, it makes sense for brands to source more UGC for increasing customer engagement.
+Since consumers trust online reviews, it makes sense for brands to source more user-generated content to increase customer engagement.

 UGC is also free most of the times.
 Most consumers like to share their feedback for any brand or product they've purchased.